 Detect network parent hosts - Creating parents using a scan.

 Move to other folder - Move the hosts to another folder.
 After selecting this entry, the existing folders are offered as possible destinations.

 5. Searching hosts in the Setup

-Checkmk offers you the comfortable possibility to search in the monitoring environment (with the Monitor menu) and in the configuration environment (with the Setup menu).
-The results can be different because the hosts in the monitoring environment do not necessarily have to be the same as in the configuration environment: For example, if you have created a host in Setup without activating this change, it does not (yet) exist in the monitoring.
+Checkmk provides the convenient option of searching in the monitoring environment (with the Monitor menu) and in the configuration environment (with the Setup menu).
+The results can be different because the hosts in the monitoring environment do not necessarily have to be the same as in the configuration environment: For example, if you have created a host in Setup without activating this change, it will not (yet) exist in the monitoring.

-There is another option for host searching in the configuration environment, which has the advantage that you can search for hosts according to different criteria and the hosts found are listed on a results page from which you can start the bulk actions introduced in the previous chapter.
+There is another option for host searching in the configuration environment, which has the advantage that you can search for hosts according to diverse criteria, and the hosts found will be listed on a results page from which you can start the bulk actions, as introduced in the previous chapter.

-You can find this search again on the page of an open folder in the Display > Search hosts menu.
-The search always preceds from the current folder recursively through all subfolders.
+You can also find this search on the page of an open folder in the Display > Search hosts menu.
+The search always processes from the current folder recursively through all subfolders.
 To search globally, simply use the search from the Main directory.

 In the Hostname field an infix search is valid — the entered text must only be a part of the host name.
 Furthermore, you can restrict the search using other attributes.
 All search terms are connected with AND.
 The example in the above image illustrates a search for all hosts with my in their name that also have the Test system attribute.

 With Submit you start the search.
 The results page behaves almost like a normal folder.
 This means that you can use the bulk actions here, which are provided in the Hosts menu in the On selected hosts section, e.g. to move all hosts found to a specific folder.

 If you don’t like the results, you can adjust and refine the search on the results page with Refine search.